Ready to save? Here are the best deals of Prime Day 2022

 - On sale for 30% off, this Razer Barracuda X Wireless Multi-Platform Gaming and Mobile Headset offers a high-speed 2.4GHz connection for seamless audio when gaming.

-- Score $420 off this Samsung Galaxy Chromebook, which has 245GB of SSD storage and a 4K AMOLED touchscreen display.
+- Score $420 off this Samsung Galaxy Chromebook, which has 256GB of SSD storage and a 4K AMOLED touchscreen display.

+- The Echo Frames let you discreetly interact with voice commands or listen to music.
+They’re 60% off for Prime Day.

+- The Bose SoundLink Revolve+ Portable Bluetooth Speaker is waterproof and 30% off.

 Le Creuset, Keurig and other kitchen essentials